maintainer-org/maintainer/docs/maintainer_contributor.md

 ## maintainer contributor

-generate AUTHORS.md for your repository.
+Generate AUTHORS.md for your repository.

 ### Synopsis